ThomasRohde/PyBCM/README.md

 2. Use your customized versions if they exist
 3. Fall back to the built-in templates if a customized version doesn't exist

+You can select which templates to use for different operations through the Settings dialog:
+1. Open Settings (File > Settings)
+2. Go to the "AI Generation" tab
+3. Choose templates from the dropdown menus:
+   - "First-level generation template": Template for generating initial capabilities
+   - "Normal generation template": Template for expanding existing capabilities

 This allows you to:
 - Tailor the AI prompts for your specific industry or use case
 - Customize the chat interface appearance
 - Experiment with different prompt strategies
+- Switch between different prompt templates without editing files
+- Maintain multiple template versions for different use cases
 - Maintain your customizations across application updates

 ## Development